adriangasinski/Dh.Courses.CSharpFundamentals/notes.md

 ## xUnit.net
 Library to run unit tests.
 It's not a part of .net

-We should write oue test in separate project and folder.
+We should write our test in separate project and folder.

 We can create such a project from command line.
 ```